On August 4, Rubicon® officially celebrated a decade in business.

 Back then, at every opportunity that presented itself Nate would get up on stage and talk about the current state of the waste and recycling industry.
 Nobody was telling the real story about how much otherwise recyclable waste was being sent to landfill for no good reason.
 Nobody was telling the real story about businesses across the United States and beyond being charged exorbitant fees to have their waste and recycling picked up at an unnecessary frequency.
 And nobody was telling the real story about the true environmental impact of waste, from the methane coming out of landfills and harming our atmosphere, to the challenges associated with recycling contamination and aspirational recycling.

-Rubicon is a technology company that powers a digital marketplace, provides a suite of SaaS products for waste, recycling, and smart city solutions, and collects and analyzes data for businesses and governments worldwide.
+Rubicon is a software company that provides a suite of SaaS products for waste, recycling, and smart city solutions, and collects and analyzes data for businesses and governments worldwide.

 Finally, it would be impossible to tell the Rubicon story, and celebrate our ten-year anniversary, without talking about the people who make it all happen on a daily basis; our employees.